Now, you might be wondering which is the best camera lens for Nikon cameras and why it is so important for landscape

 - Wide-angle: We’ve been discussing the use of a wide-angle lens for landscape photography, but what is meant by that term?
 Wide-angle lenses do more than simply allow you to go wider, though they do emphasize the sense of space and distance in the scene.
 They also, however, help to add a sense of depth as well as dimension to the image.

-The type of Nikon camera you choose also impacts the choice of camera lens, and the images it will produce.
-Nikon crop sensor cameras (APS-C) will produce a more zoomed in appearance while cameras with full-frame sensors will let you go wider.
-You want a Nikon lens that’s compatible with your camera’s sensor size, and of course, one that’s made for your camera’s model.
-So, what are the best Nikon lenses out there for landscape photography?
-We’ve got a few suggestions.
+The type of Nikon camera you choose also impacts the choice of the camera lens and the images it will produce.
+Nikon crop sensor cameras (APS-C) will produce a more zoomed-in appearance, while cameras with full-frame sensors will let you go wider.
+You want a Nikon lens that’s compatible with your camera’s sensor size and of course, one that’s made for your camera’s model.
+So, what are the best Nikon lenses out there for landscape

-Here are nine of our picks for best landscape lenses for your Nikon camera:
+Here are nine of our picks for the best landscape lenses for your Nikon camera:

 This is one of the best Nikon landscape lenses.
 It’s affordable, portable, and produces sharp images.
 Thanks to the vibration reduction image stabilization feature, you might even be able to forego the tripod sometimes.
 This could be handy when you’re hiking or traveling with all your camera equipment.